What are some of the advantages and disadvantages of getting a custody order?

 This can be complicated, and if you think this applies to your situation, please talk to a lawyer in both states about this.
 For a list of local resources, please see our DE Finding a Lawyer page under the Places that Help tab on the top of this page.

-Can I get support for my children and myself?
+Can I get support for my children?

 1 13 Del.
 C. § 501